-* To make ESM bonds key investment ranking with major euro
+* To make ESM bonds key investment ranking with major euro debt

 * Japan considers buying first ESM issuance Tuesday -MOF

 * Stability in Europe helps stabilise yen, currencies -Aso

 * Aso’s remarks prompt a jump in euro/yen